gretkierewicz/dissertation/README.md

 ### 23/04/2020

 - Employees / Added pensum group field.
 Additional field to serializer and Pensum endpoint added as well.
+- Pensum / Refactoring of employee's serializer fields - much more readable

 ### To be done: